Automatic Generation of Safety-compliant Linear Temporal Logic via Large Language Model: A Self-supervised Framework: Framework

+\end{small} Our framework prioritizes safety-compliance over strict semantic fidelity to the Desired Task: when the original route violates safety, it is reordered with a safe alternative that still reaches the same destination.
+In this example, the initial LTL formula already satisfies the latter part of the Safety Constraint, so the segment from “turn right onto Maple Street” remains unchanged.
+And because the Safety Constraint requires the journey to begin by proceeding straight or making a right turn, we add the \texttt{straight\_200m} restriction.
+It also stipulates that the destination is reached after a left turn followed by straight driving.
+Using Environmental Information, we identify that the last left turn occurs after entering Maple Street and therefore add $X(\text{destinationLeftOnMapleStreet})$ to ensure correct arrival. *

+\textit{Remark 4.} Our ideal objective is to search for an LTL specification that satisfies all safety constraints while making the minimal semantic modification to the Desired Task.
+In practice, we set a maximum number of repair rounds and a timeout to prevent infinite correction loop for the Desired Task over which a safety-compliant case can't be found.

-\end{small} It can be observed that the initial LTL representing the Desired Task satisfies the latter part of the Base Rule.
-Therefore, the section starting from "turn right onto Maple Street" remained unchanged.
-However, the Base Rule specifies the first step of the journey as "proceed straight or execute a right turn," which led to an additional restriction on the \texttt{straight\_200m} portion in the modified Desired Task LTL.
-Moreover, the Base Rule indicates that the vehicle will reach its final state (i.e., the destination) after making a left turn and proceeding straight.
-By combining the Desired Task and Environmental Information, it was identified that the last left turn occurs after entering Maple Street.
-Therefore, a restriction regarding the destination is added as $X(\text{destinationLeftOnMapleStreet})$ to ensure arriving at the right place. * \end{example} Once the Desired Task in LTL format has passed the semantic check, a safety-compliant LTL with respect to predefined safety restriction is obtained.
-Note that based on the running mechanism of our framework and the mathematical rigor provided by the Inclusion Check, it is guaranteed that \emph{any LTL that is not safety-compliant will not be output}, which is critical for its involvement in subsequent applications.
-This would also be shown by the experiment in Section~\ref{sec:eva}.
+Once the Desired Task in LTL format passes the semantic check, a safety-compliant LTL $\varphi^{(k)}$ after $k$ rounds with respect to predefined safety constraint is obtained.
+Note that based on our framework's mechanism and the Inclusion Check's mathematical rigor, it is guaranteed that \emph{any LTL specification that is not safety-compliant will not be output}, which is critical for its involvement in subsequent applications.
+This would also be shown by the experiment in Section~\ref{section4.2}.